In partnership with Beata Hardzei

 3. Processed Meats

-If you eat a lot of bacon, sausages, and hot dogs, you may be putting your health — and weight — at risk.
-Not only have processed meats been associated with an increased risk of diabetes, cancer, and hypertension, they’re also responsible for additional weight gain (almost a pound over four years, according to the researchers).
+If you eat a lot of bacon, sausages, and hot dogs, you may be putting your health at risk.
+Not only have processed meats been associated with an increased risk of diabetes, cancer, and hypertension.

 Alcohol is one of the worst things you can drink when trying to maintain a healthy body — and not only because it’s toxic, especially in high amounts.
 Alcohol is also a high-calorie product, and, if you prefer sweet cocktails, full of sugars, too.